 Therefore, a clear API strategy and roadmap is vital.

 When an API strategy is clear, organisations can be more connected, more customer centric, can balance cost against customer satisfaction, have better risk controls, and can maximise the opportunities to increase revenue.

 Organisations that apply APIs are often looking to quickly solve an immediate business, employee or customer need, and don’t have a bigger picture, or longer-term strategy behind it.
 Instead, with an API strategy focused on APIs as a ‘product’, organisations can be more efficient with API development and deployment, and can accelerate innovation to gain a competitive advantage.
 It allows them to quickly develop new initiatives and trial them in market.

 At KPMG, we employ our Powered Enterprise framework to work with organisations to quickly and efficiently build an appropriate API strategy from inception to execution.
 That means looking beyond the front-office to a wholesale transformation of functions, and taking an inside-out view of the organisation.

-We work with iPaaS (integration Platform as a Service) solutions, such as Mulesoft, Dell Boomi and Snaplogic.
+We work with best-in-class iPaaS (Integration Platform as a Service) solutions, such as Mulesoft, Dell Boomi, Informatica and Snaplogic.
 We work collaboratively to address the disruptions brought by the hybrid era of cloud and on-premises.